-In collaboration with the organizing committee of the Scapecon 2020 conference, Tijdschrift voor Mediterrane Archaeologie will print an additional publication this year, titled:
+Together with the organising committee of the Scapecon 2020 conference, Tijdschrift voor Mediterrane Archeologie published a supplement, titled:

 Breaking Boundaries: connecting the Aegean Bronze Age.
 Proceedings of the 3rd Scapecon conference

 The relationship between people, their material culture, and environment is utmost dynamic.
 It is continuously altered, negotiated, and manipulated, depending on the context and the motives of the involved parties.
 This supplement will focus on these interactions and relations within the timeframe of the Aegean Bronze Age.
 In this volume, various sources will be exploited (e.g. pottery, burials, glyptography, and paintings) to investigate how they shaped the connections between people, objects, and the landscape in which they dwell.

 A limited number of print issues is available.
 Send an email to firstname.lastname@example.org with your name, the desired number of copies and the postal address to which the issue(s) should be delivered.
 Subscribers of TMA pay €10,- per copy (non-subscribers pay €15,-).